alexhou00/Deutsche-Survival-Quest/README.md

 ## Some draft.....
 Deutsche Survival Quest (German Assimilation Game) (sorting trash/ fighting german neighbours/ a maze leading to the Rathaus and the documents are the boosters, enemy is the bahnhof enjoyers and the DB delays) - different cities as different levels (1.
 Munich, 2.
 Heilbronn 3.Berlin 4.
 Frankfurt) (random DB cancellation force the player to restart level)
 Finding luggage at the airport while racing against time (before the train leaves) (

+Key - documents that can be collected at the Burgeramt to unlock next level/ train ticket/ health insurance/

+bank account/ permanent residence

+Requirements: enemies and boostups

+tum : finding etze

+## Features

+Dynamic obstacles - cars/horse/ trolley/ german neighbour/ smoking teenagers/ a bear (in berlin) a golden lion (munich)   etc / train controller reappearing - will take away one ticket.
+Once all 5 tickets are taken away then restart level  (or maybe the player has to collect his Deutschlandticket first at the levels where there are ticket guys) (maybe there’s a chance of your ticket not working?)

+Traps - glass bottles / Baustelle forces you to reroute
+* story
+*